The charm and history of Uchiwa as a traditional craft|Basic Knowledge of Japan's Three Major Uchiwa Crafts

 Kofun Period

-The prototype of the uchiwa was a tool called "shades," which came from China.
-The haido has a longer handle than today's uchiwa.
+The prototype of the uchiwa was a tool called "shades" that came from China.
+The haze has a longer handle than today's uchiwa.
 It was used to hide the face of a person of high rank to show authority.

 Asuka period - Kamakura period